Here's Our Rant About Under Armour Inc. (UA)

 UA’s Market Performance

-UA stocks went up by 2.75% for the week, with a monthly drop of -14.33% and a quarterly performance of -0.88%, while its annual performance rate touched 22.46%.
-The volatility ratio for the week stands at 2.25% while the volatility levels for the past 30 days are set at 3.41% for Under Armour Inc..
-The simple moving average for the period of the last 20 days is -5.54% for UA stocks with a simple moving average of -6.22% for the last 200 days.
+UA stocks went down by -2.56% for the week, with a monthly drop of -14.19% and a quarterly performance of -2.40%, while its annual performance rate touched 12.70%.
+The volatility ratio for the week stands at 2.68% while the volatility levels for the past 30 days are set at 2.93% for Under Armour Inc..
+The simple moving average for the period of the last 20 days is -5.56% for UA stocks with a simple moving average of -8.47% for the last 200 days.

 Analysts’ Opinion of UA